 Paradoxically, our first recommendation is to try not to make your offer TOO attractive.

 The reason we say this is because you want your offer to be a filter for your audience.
 If your final sale is a high-end business service – you don’t want to attract small start-up style businesses who don’t have spare cash for a coffee, let alone your amazing, premium product.

 Many people see their opt-in almost as a product in itself and they try to ‘sell’ as many as possible but because the offer is free, and everyone is familiar with the ‘unsubscribe’ button, your list will quickly de-value – that is, you will have a big list of people who are probably not suitable for your product or service.

 So the first question you have to ask is this:

 What product or service do I want to sell to this list?

-Here at Brilliant, we have two distinct groups of clients.
+Here at TBCA, we have two distinct groups of clients.

-Our other group are smaller business owners who are looking to understand more about content marketing, how it applies to their business and how to do it themselves.
-We are creating a Content Academy filled with inexpensive online courses.
-For them, we have a free download which shows them step-by-step how to write 3 different types of articles.
+2. Our second group are smaller business owners who are looking to understand more about content marketing, how it applies to their business and how to implement it themselves.
+Our Content Strategy Resource Centre provides everything they need.

-You can see how we’ve made sure the offer matches the product we would like them to purchase.
+You can see how we’ve made sure the offer matches the service we would like them to purchase.